AngelMcArthur/AngelMcArthur/README.md

 ### About Me

 I'm a Security+ certified cybersecurity analyst with a B.S. in IT Management and a strong focus on SIEM, cloud security, threat detection, and forensics.
 I build hands-on lab environments to simulate attacks, detect threats, and automate defensive workflows.
-Currently ranking in the top 10% on TryHackMe, I'm committed to continuous learning and operational readiness.
+I'm committed to continuous learning and operational readiness.

 <!---------------------------------------------------------------------- SECTION BREAK ---------------------------------------------------------------------->